KiNShiR/movie-search-with-React/README.md

 # movie-search-with-React

-To learn React and PWA, I decided to build this project.
+To learn React and PWA